lester-burciaga/styled-app/README.md

 ## Usage

-To run the Pokedex Web UI on the root folder run the command:
+To run the Web UI on the root folder run the command:

 ```bash
 yarn start